-Women who have premenstrual syndrome (PMS) experience a number of physical and emotional symptoms each month from 2 - 14 days before their periods.
+Women who have premenstrual syndrome (PMS) experience a number of physical and emotional symptoms each month from 2 to 14 days before their periods.
 The symptoms usually go away once their periods begin.
 PMS may start at any age and ends after menopause.
-About 75% of women have some symptoms of PMS, with 20 - 50% finding that symptoms interfere with their daily activities and 3 - 5% becoming unable to function.
+Symptoms vary from woman to woman, and more than 150 symptoms have been linked with the disorder.
+About 75% of women have some symptoms of PMS, with 20 to 50% finding that symptoms interfere with their daily activities and 3 to 5% becoming unable to function.

 Signs and Symptoms

 - Depression and anxiety